futureofcoding/survey/README.md

 Are you or your company interested in sponsoring the podcast / community?
 * Yes, and I will DM you to get the ball rolling
+* Not right now, but possibly in the future
 * No

 Where in the world is... the person answering this question?